larryknaebelobsidian/kingdom/Title Page.md

 I was briefly introduced to this work while taking a Bible class many years ago but was recently reminded of it while doing some other reading.

 **The Theocratic Kingdom** contains 206 propositions (i.e. chapters) and each proposition contains a set of observations (i.e. sections).
 The proposition titles themselves are masterfully stated and well organized to deal with this major biblical topic.
+Frequent review of the proposition titles is a valuable effort.

 These are **my selected quotations** from George N. H. Peters' great work **The Theocratic Kingdom**.
 Although I have inserted a **very few personal notes** and added **pericopes** to **most** of the observations, these are **mostly direct quotations** from Peters' three volume masterful work.
 The direct quotations are tagged as blockquotes and are typically rendered as *indented text* with some variations depending on the rendering tool used.